ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 You must create your own CA and import the CA certificate into Secrets Manager to authenticate your VPN client.
 {: important}

+### Using a private certificate
+{: #using-private-certificate}

+Review the following important considerations when using a private certificate in your VPN server:

+* All CAs in a CA chain must be contained in a Secrets Manager instance.
+Also, the root CA must be created inside the Secrets Manager.
+When you select an intermediate CA, the following options are _required_ to make sure that every CA can be found while verifying the CA chain of a private certificate in your VPN server:

+  * In the Type section, you must select **Internal signing**.
+  * In the Type section, you must enable the **Encode URL** toggle button when you create a CA to encode the issuing certificate URL in end-entity certificates.
+* The maximum number of CAs in a private certificate CA chain is 11 (a root CA and 10 intermediate CAs at most).
+* In the Certificate revocation list section, enable both **CRL building** and **CRL distribution points** toggle buttons if you want to use the CA CRL of a private certificate.
+A revoked certificate is no longer trusted by the applications after one hour.
+* The CA CRL works only if you don't upload a certificate revocation list when you create a VPN server.
+You don't need to enable a CA CRL if the VPN server's CRL is already uploaded.
+* While creating a template for an intermediate CA, in the Certificate roles section:
+   * Select the **Use certificates for server** checkbox if that created CA will sign the server certificate for the VPN server.
+   * Select the **Use certificates for client** checkbox if that created CA will sign the client certificate for the VPN server.
+   * Select both **Use certificates for server** and **Use certificates for client** checkboxes if that created CA will sign both server and client certificates for the VPN server.

+For more information, see creating private certificates for [Secrets Manager](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui#create-certificates).
+{: note}

 ### Locating the certificate CRN
 {: #locating-cert-crn}